Staying safe around electricity

 Downed power lines

 Downed power lines are extremely dangerous and can kill.
-If you see power lines down, stay well clear (at least eight meters away) and make sure other people and animals keep well away.
+If you see power lines down, stay at least eight meters away and make sure other people and animals keep well away.
 Never approach to take a closer look.

-Call 111 and ask to speak to the Fire Service and give as many clear details as you can, as this will help them find you sooner.
+Call 111 and ask to speak to the Fire Service and give as much information as you can, as this will help them find you sooner.

 If you're in a vehicle and the power lines are across or very close to your vehicle, it’s safest for you to stay in your vehicle whilst waiting for emergency services.
 If fire is a very real danger and you need to get out of the vehicle, it’s important you don’t touch the car and the ground at the same time — jump away from the vehicle as far as you can.

 If an electrical appliance starts smoking, arcing or making a bang, or there is a burning smell or flames, make sure you and others at your property are safe.
+If it’s safe to do so, turn off the appliance at the wall.
 If you're unable to switch off the appliance at the wall, or if there is a fire: